Rasel1435/Image-Classification-Human-Face-Recognition/README.md

 8) MLflow streamlines the machine learning lifecycle by providing a unified platform for experiment tracking, model development, deployment, and collaboration.
 9) MLOps for deployment and CI/CD Pipeline
 10) ZenML for Pipeline Orchestration
+11) AWS for deployment
+12) Docker for Dockerize to create images

 ## In this data science and machine learning project, we classify sports personalities.
 We restrict classification to only 5 people,
 1) Maria Sharapova